 They say that women of a certain age become invisible.
 It’s true, but what if you have felt invisible ALL your life?
 Throughout your ‘beautiful youth’.
 I write this not to elicit cries of protest from my friends or to be told how amazing , beautiful, wonderful I am.
 I don’t want that.. really!!!
 I know I have a loyal fan base of friends and family and I love them all dearly for that.
 For liking and believing in me and even listening to me sometimes when I know I am ‘going on’.
 I am just explaining how it feels to feel invisible.
 I was taught to be invisible.
 To ask for nothing, to demand no attention, to not have an opinion or even an identity independent of my mother’s.
 My mother taught me not to draw attention to myself, that I was not important ( when my father died and I was crying my mother said in her angry voice, ” Why are you crying?
 You were ONLY his daughter!!.
 I was his wife!!”
 I always put myself last in the queue but I am learning to change.

 Growing up in the 70s, I looked different from most of my English peers.
 Then, I was VISIBLE for the wrong reasons.
 I understand that people are not comfortable with difference.
 It’s the human condition.
 Now, times have changed and girls with my olive complexion are plentiful.
 Then, I was quite rare.
 I couldn’t be placed.
 I was always asked where I came from and this seemed more important to people than anything else about me.
 I looked different things to different people…one minute Spanish the next a “Paki” Wherever I went in my teenage years I was mistaken for a local.
 Italy, Spain, Greece, Turkey, Egypt.
 I remember a man in Egypt exclaiming very loudly, ” THIS WOMAN IS NOT ENGLISH SHE IS EGYPTIAN!!”
 I did not go to many exotic countries then, but rest assured the same would happen later in life when I did.
 I used to think how can I look like all of these nationalities at the same time?
 All I knew was that I never had attention for just being me.
 Admirers??
 They certainly weren’t plentiful, unless they were too shy, like me, to say.
+I know it must be hard to believe but the questions made me want to hide and I became plain like an Amish, never drawing attention to myself.
+Invisible.

 The “mixed” people of South Africa were invisible during the Apartheid era and their history is still invisible to the rest of the world today.
 They were neither black nor white and were therefore overlooked.
 It was hard for those who belonged to no camp.
 Their identity was not tangible.
 A black person can not look white and a white person can not look black, but a mixed person can look many different ways and, within the same family, diversity can exist.
 As it did in mine.
 Families became divided.